soneeee22000/Numeval-Competition-2024-Task-1-Repository-/README.md

 (4) Task: QQA
 We follow [3] to separate the dataset into training, development, and test sets.

-Reference:
-[1] Chen, Chung-Chi, et al. "Numeracy-600K: Learning numeracy for detecting exaggerated information in market comments."
-Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.
-2019.[2]
-Ravichander, Abhilasha, et al. "EQUATE: A Benchmark Evaluation Framework for Quantitative Reasoning in Natural Language Inference."
-Proceedings of the 23rd Conference on Computational Natural Language Learning (CoNLL).
-2019.[3]
-Mishra, Swaroop, et al. "NumGLUE: A Suite of Fundamental yet Challenging Mathematical Reasoning Tasks."
-Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics.
-2022
 ---
 I will be uploading everything related to the competition here! all the code, all the theory and papers that I read and the findings!
 If we won this competition, I will expand these results and findings to my Masters' Thesis !
 I hope we win but, it's always about Trying our best !
 Of Course!